2022 San Antonio migrant deaths: Background

 During 2022, there has been a record number of migrants crossing the U.S.–Mexico border, where authorities are on pace to record more than 2 million arrests.
 U.S. Customs and Border Protection figures showed that illegal immigration arrests at the border in May rose to the highest levels ever recorded.
 They made 239,416 arrests along the border in May, a two percent increase from April.

 San Antonio is known as a major transit point for migrants moving from Texas to the rest of the United States.
-Located 150 mi from the U.S.–Mexico border, smugglers will transport migrants to the city by means of large vehicles.
+Located 150 mi from the U.S.–Mexico border, smugglers would transport migrants to the city by means of large vehicles.
 Earlier in June, the Department of Homeland Security released details on the Biden administration's efforts to combat human smuggling and unauthorized migration in conjunction with the Summit of the Americas held in Los Angeles.
 The series of operations launched across the Western Hemisphere is part of the largest human smuggling crackdown ever seen in the region, with more than 1,300 deployed personnel and nearly 2,000 smugglers arrested in just two months.

 A similar incident occurred in San Antonio on July 23, 2017, when 39 migrants were found in a tractor-trailer in a Walmart parking lot.
 Ten of them died and 29 were injured.
 Eight of them died at the scene and two in the hospital.
 The deaths were found to have been caused by a combination of heat exposure and asphyxiation.
 The Walmart where the 2017 incident occurred is roughly 4 mi from the 9600 block of Quintana Road, where the 2022 incident was discovered.